Dave DeGuglielmo: Indianapolis Colts

 In 2018, DeGuglielmo was hired to be the offensive line coach for the Indianapolis Colts by Josh McDaniels and was retained by Frank Reich when he took the position of head coach.
 However, he was fired after the 2018 season.

 Miami Dolphins (third stint)

 On July 29, 2019, just four days into training camp, the Miami Dolphins dismissed offensive line coach Pat Flaherty and promoted DeGuglielmo to the position.
 DeGuglielmo had previously been hired as a team analyst.

 New York Giants (second stint)

 DeGuglielmo was hired as the Giants offensive line coach under Joe Judge midway through the season, replacing the terminated Marc Colombo.
 DeGuglielmo tested positive for COVID-19 and missed the team's week 17 game against the Dallas Cowboys on January 3, 2021.

 Louisiana Tech

 DeGuglilemo was hired by Louisiana Tech as their offensive line coach on February 3, 2021.

 Boston College

 In February 2022, DeGuglielmo was hired as the offensive line coach on Jeff Hafley's staff at Boston College.
 On February 2, 2023, it was reported that Boston College was parting ways with DeGuglielmo.

+Birmingham Stallions

+On February 17, 2024, it was revealed that DeGuglielmo would serve as the offensive line coach for the Birmingham Stallions of the United Football League (UFL).

+Stanford

+In 2025, DeGuglielmo was hired by Stanford as a senior offensive analyst.